mwalmsley/similarity-demo/README.md

 # similarity-demo
 Similarity search demo intended for large-scale (1M+) Zooniverse image datasets, where a subset of images are Zooniverse subjects

+## Running

+To spin up the client/server on localhost:3000

+    cd frontend
+    npm run dev

+## Design Overview

+- `frontend` is a next.js app with both client and server components
+    - the server components query our database for similar galaxies
+    - the client components show the results as thumbnails
+- `builder` is a local script for uploading galaxies (representation vectors, image urls, coordinates) to our database
+- The database (Azure CosmosDB NoSQL) has fields with the image urls, and vector indices for the representation vectors and sky coordinates.
+- The images themselves are already hosted on a Google Cloud bucket

 ## Building this